ariga/atlas/doc/md/concepts/workflows.md

 [golang-migrate](https://github.com/golang-migrate/migrate) support a workflow that is commonly called "versioned migrations".

-In addition to the need for more control which is provided by versioned migrations, applications are often deployed to multiple environments at once, that are not controlled or even accessible by the team developing them.
-In such cases, declarative migrations, which rely on a network connection to the target database and on human approval of migrations plans in real-time, are not even possible.
+In addition to the higher level of control which is provided by versioned migrations, applications are often deployed to multiple remote environments at once.
+These environments, are not controlled (or even accessible) by the development team.
+In such cases, declarative migrations, which rely on a network connection to the target database and on human approval of migrations plans in real-time, are not a feasible strategy.

-With versioned migrations (sometimes called "change base migrations") instead of describing the desired state ("what the database should look like"), you describe the changes itself ("how to reach the state").
-Most of the time this is done by creating a set of SQL files containing the statements needed.
+With versioned migrations (sometimes called "change-based migrations") instead of describing the desired state ("what the database should look like"), developers describe the changes themselves ("how to reach the state").
+Most of the time, this is done by creating a set of SQL files containing the statements needed.
 Each of the files is assigned a unique version and a description of the changes.
 Tools like the ones mentioned earlier are then able to interpret the migration files and to apply (some of) them in the correct order to